 - Follow the application guide when completing the form noting the following:

 - Course Code is 'RD_CM1' and the Programme description is 'DPhil in Clinical Medicine'.

-- Under Proposed supervisor name, Proposed field and title of research project and Statement of study plans/Research Proposal enter details as agreed with the supervisor(s).
+- Under Proposed supervisor name, Proposed field and title of the research project and Statement of study plans/Research Proposal enter details as agreed with the supervisor(s).

 - A CV should be uploaded which includes your final year school results (A-level, baccalaureate or equivalent) and full details of your prior university studies and research experience.

 Interviews for shortlisted candidates will take place 27, 28 and 29 January 2021 (January deadline) and 23 and 24 March 2021 (March deadline).
 Applicants will need to be available at these times with the interviews taking place remotely.